Everyone wants to be financially independent and successful, but you've got to start somewhere.

 So don't try to keep up with your friends or worry if your life looks different from someone else's.
 That leads us to the first thing to keep in mind when becoming an adult.

 Take It Slow

 If you've just left high school or even college, there's no guarantee that you'll magically fall into the life you've always wanted.
 During these early years, you have no idea where life will take you, so be patient.

 One huge mistake many recent grads make is digging themselves into huge amounts of debt.
-You don't need that new car just like you don't need your own home.
-Your lifestyle may not be what you've always dreamed, but by taking it one day at a time, you may reach it before you know it.
+You don't need that new car just like you don't need your own home at this moment.
+Your lifestyle may not be what you've always dreamed of, but by taking it one day at a time, you may reach it before you know it.